ElektraInitiative/libelektra/src/plugins/syslog/README.md

 This plugin is a logging plugin which adds a log entry to syslog on commit and rollback of the configuration.

-Configure the plugin with `get=on` to enable logging before a configuration is loaded.
-For example, `kdb gmount syslog get=on`.
+Configure the plugin with `get=1` to enable logging when configuration is loaded.
+For example, `kdb gmount syslog get=1`.